The Last Generation to Learn a Trade

 What the Numbers Actually Say

 The research on this subject has been accumulating for a decade, and the picture it paints has become more consistent, not less, as the technology itself has matured.
 The International Monetary Fund assessed in 2024 that roughly 40 percent of jobs globally face meaningful exposure to the capabilities of artificial intelligence, and that this figure rises to approximately 60 percent in advanced, highly digitized economies, where knowledge work constitutes the larger share of the labor force (Cazzaniga et al., 2024).
-The World Economic Forum’s Future of Jobs Report 2025, which drew on survey data from over a thousand employers representing more than fourteen million workers worldwide, projected that 92 million roles would be displaced globally by 2030 while 170 million new roles would emerge, producing a net figure that sounds reassuring until you notice that the 92 million people losing jobs and the 78 million new positions that need filling are not, in most cases, the same people in the same places with the same skills (World Economic Forum, 2025).
+The World Economic Forum's Future of Jobs Report 2025, which drew on survey data from over 1,000 employers representing more than 14 million workers worldwide, projected that 92 million roles would be displaced globally by 2030 while 170 million new roles would emerge, producing a net figure that sounds reassuring until you notice that the 92 million people losing jobs and the 78 million new positions that need filling are not, in most cases, the same people in the same places with the same skills (World Economic Forum, 2025).

-McKinsey Global Institute added a figure in late 2025 that deserves more attention than it has received: using today’s technology, not the systems being built for the next decade but the tools available right now, approximately 57 percent of the tasks currently performed by the global workforce could, in theory, be automated (McKinsey Global Institute, 2025).
-Goldman Sachs, updating research originally published in 2023, estimated that generative artificial intelligence could automate the equivalent of 300 million full-time positions worldwide, with two-thirds of all current occupations exposed to some degree of task-level automation (Goldman Sachs, 2025).
-Oxford University’s foundational study by Frey and Osborne, which has been updated and refined several times since its original publication, continues to find that 47 percent of occupations in the United States carry a high probability of automation over the next ten to twenty years (Frey & Osborne, 2013; Frey & Osborne, 2023 update).
+McKinsey Global Institute added a figure in late 2025 that deserves more attention than it has received: using today's technology, not the systems being built for the next decade but the tools available right now, approximately 57 percent of the tasks currently performed by the global workforce could, in theory, be automated (McKinsey Global Institute, 2025).
+Goldman Sachs, updating research originally published in 2023, estimated that generative artificial intelligence could automate the equivalent of 300 million full-time positions worldwide, with 2/3 of all current occupations exposed to some degree of task-level automation (Goldman Sachs, 2025).
+Oxford University's foundational study by Frey and Osborne, which has been updated and refined several times since its original publication, continues to find that 47 percent of occupations in the United States carry a high probability of automation over the next 10 to 20 years (Frey & Osborne, 2013; Frey & Osborne, 2023 update).

 None of these figures exist in isolation, and taken together they describe not a future scenario but a present reality that is already moving faster than most public discourse has managed to track.

 A Massachusetts Institute of Technology study published in 2025 found that artificial intelligence systems can already perform the work of 11.7 percent of the entire United States labor market, generating potential savings of up to 1.2 trillion dollars in wages across finance, healthcare, and professional services (MIT Computer Science and Artificial Intelligence Laboratory, 2025).
-Analysis of 180 million job postings conducted in 2025 found that openings for commercial photographers had declined by 28 percent year over year, that positions for computer graphic artists had fallen by 33 percent over two consecutive years, and that roles for writers and content producers had dropped by a similar margin, none of which can be explained by ordinary market fluctuation or sectoral downturn (Bloomberg, 2025).
-The World Economic Forum found that 41 percent of employers globally were actively planning to reduce their workforce in areas where AI could automate tasks within the following five years, and Big Tech’s new graduate hiring had already fallen nearly 50 percent from pre-pandemic levels, with AI adoption cited as a primary driver of that contraction (SignalFire, 2025; World Economic Forum, 2025).
+Analysis of 180 million job postings conducted in 2025 found that openings for commercial photographers had declined by 28 percent year over year, that positions for computer graphic artists had fallen by 33 percent over 2 consecutive years, and that roles for writers and content producers had dropped by a similar margin, none of which can be explained by ordinary market fluctuation or sectoral downturn (Bloomberg, 2025).
+The World Economic Forum found that 41 percent of employers globally were actively planning to reduce their workforce in areas where AI could automate tasks within the following 5 years, and Big Tech's new graduate hiring had already fallen nearly 50 percent from pre-pandemic levels, with AI adoption cited as a primary driver of that contraction (SignalFire, 2025; World Economic Forum, 2025).

 The Professions That Are Already Disappearing